 - Training -

-Have you been offered training for the CAD software you use?
+Have you been offered job related training for the CAD software you use?

 - Software -

-Would you job be made easier using other CAD software?
+Do you think your work would be made easier using other CAD software options?

 - Reward -